Human Trafficking Financial Typology: How It Works, Red Flags, and How to Detect It

 Human trafficking financial typology is the set of money laundering and financial concealment methods used by criminal networks to collect, move, and integrate proceeds from forced labor, debt bondage, and commercial sexual exploitation.
 It is a critical-risk AML typology because proceeds routinely enter the financial system through accounts that appear superficially legitimate, making detection without behavioral analytics difficult.

 The scale is significant.
-The International Labour Organization's 2022 Global Estimates of Modern Slavery found that forced labor, including forced commercial sexual exploitation, generates approximately $236 billion in illegal profits annually worldwide.
+The International Labour Organization's "Profits and Poverty: The Economics of Forced Labour" research puts annual illegal profits from forced labor, including forced commercial sexual exploitation, at approximately $236 billion worldwide, a figure that has risen sharply across successive editions of the study.
 Most of that money doesn't stay in cash.
 It enters banks, money service businesses, fintechs, and remittance networks through a predictable set of methods.

 Trafficking operations are businesses.
 Proceeds need to be collected from victims, moved to controllers, and cleaned enough to spend or invest.
 The financial methods overlap with other organized crime typologies, particularly money mule networks and smurfing and structuring, but the behavioral signatures tied to exploitation activity are distinctive enough to detect when institutions look for them.